-The Alzheimer's Association® recognizes the need to support the training of clinician scientists in Alzheimer's and related dementias.
+The Alzheimer's Association recognizes the need to support the training of clinician scientists in Alzheimer's and all other dementias.
 For the purpose of this program, a clinician scientist is defined as an individual already trained, licensed and practicing in a clinical field that includes patient contact (e.g., neurology, psychiatry, geriatrics, psychology) or patient-related diagnostic studies (e.g., neuropathology and radiology).
-Applicants who hold an M.D. or D.O. degree or applicants with a Ph.D. who have licensure for clinical practice are eligible.

-Individuals applying to the program will be accepted from individuals with full-time positions at their respective institution who are within 10 years of receiving their M.D., D.O. or Ph.D. (or equivalent), including postdoctoral fellows through Assistant Professors.
+Applicants who are with within 18 years of receiving their M.D., D.O. or Ph.D. (or equivalent) and have licensure for clinical practice, including postdoctoral fellows through Assistant Professors, are eligible.
 Positions higher than Assistant Professor will not be considered.

-The areas of research that the clinician scientist proposes for funding are not limited to patient-oriented, human subject research but may also include translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
-These translational areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, the development of new technologies and health services and outcomes research.
-Disease related basic science studies not directly involving humans or human tissue are also encouraged if the primary goal is the development of therapies, diagnostic tests or other tools to prevent or mitigate neurological diseases.
+The areas of research that the clinician scientist proposes for funding are not limited to patient-oriented, human subject research, but may also include translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
+These translational areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, mapping disease features or spread the development of new technologies and health services and outcomes research.
+Disease related basic science studies not directly involving humans or human tissue are also encouraged if the primary goal is the development of therapies, diagnostic tests, or other tools to prevent or mitigate neurological diseases.

 Funding and award period

 Each AACSF award is limited to $250,000.
 Component parts of the award include: